Boeing XB-15: Cargo aircraft

 On 6 May 1943, the Army Air Forces converted the only prototype into a transport, the aircraft being redesignated XC-105.
 A cargo hoist was mounted, and cargo doors fitted.
 Its maximum gross weight was increased to 92000 lb.
 By this time, the aircraft was nicknamed "Grandpappy" by 20th Troop Carrier Squadron airmen.
 It displayed nose art depicting an elephant carrying a large crate on its back labeled "supplies".
-During World War II, the XC-105 carried freight and personnel to and from Florida, and throughout the Caribbean, based out of Albrook Field beginning in June 1943.
+During World War II, the XC-105 carried freight and personnel to and from Florida, and throughout the Caribbean, based at Albrook Field beginning in June 1943.
 Hundreds of young women were flown in "Grandpappy" from Miami to the Canal Zone to engage in US government work; these trips were dubbed the "Georgia Peach Run".
 "Grandpappy" traveled to the Galapagos, landing on Baltra Island at the same airfield built following the XB-15 aerial survey of May 1940.

 "Grandpappy′s" flight crew, reduced to six men, described the aircraft as difficult to fly and service.
 Two fires and a complete failure of the electrical system occurred in the air.
 The aircraft was retired on 18 December 1944, assigned to Panama Air Depot.
 In June 1945, it was ordered to be scrapped at Albrook Field in Panama, its engines and internal parts removed along with its vertical stabilizer and rudder.
 The remaining airframe was deposited at Diablo dump, a swampy landfill southwest of the runway, where it slowly sank from sight.
 Squatters built shacks on stilts in the swamp, covering the remains.
 The former dump is now an industrial area, with "Grandpappy" underneath.

 During its 18 months of transport service, the XC-105 carried more than 5,200 passengers, 440000 lb of cargo and 94000 lb of mail.
 It flew 70 cargo trips and 60 missions including anti-submarine patrol.
 Unusually, the aircraft was consistently referred to as "he" by its crew.

 The XB-15 parked on an airstrip.